Published on 24.10.17 in Vol 4, No 2 (2017): Jul-Dec

 Trends in PEM+ completion time and report sharing lend important insight into the feasibility and use of a programmable care planning option for use by caregivers within a service context.
 Caregivers of children with and without developmental disabilities and delays completed PEM+ during a single phone conversation that was on average of less duration when compared with more established family assessments during a face-to-face visit [, ].
 Caregivers identified formal and informal ways to share the PEM report, although caregivers of children with disabilities most often chose to share the report with service providers who are typically tasked with soliciting for caregiver input during care plan development [ ].

 Results of this study should be considered in light of several limitations, some of which are opportunities for future study.
 First, approximately 34% (26/76) of families actively declined phone interviews, yet data on their reason or reasons for decline were not gathered because of feasibility.
 Similarly, approximately 36% (14/39) of families were excluded because of poor recording quality and fidelity.
 PEM+ usability testing is underway and will include tracking of enrollment trends to identify issues of sampling bias that may limit the generalizability of study results.
 Second, caregivers gave input on a provider-informed process , and PEM+ was completed by phone versus online.
 This level of provider involvement may have resulted in higher stepwise completion rates because of increased provider contact, as well as lower estimates of perceived difficulty and higher estimates of perceived utility due to social desirability bias.
 Alternatively, these higher estimates may also be due to lack of a diverse sample according to race and ethnicity and caregiver gender, or the fact that participants had completed the YC-PEM twice and were therefore familiar with its content and able to build on it during PEM+ completion.
 Third, we only ascertained whether and with whom the caregiver would share their PEM report, which limits our understanding of when and how they might use the information to guide decision making during rehabilitation treatment planning.
-Subsequent testing of a Web-based PEM+ prototype is includes access to large early intervention and early childhood agencies whose routine care is undergoing change.
+Subsequent testing of a Web-based PEM+ prototype is underway and includes access to large early intervention and early childhood agencies whose routine care is undergoing change.
 Hence, we anticipate enrollment of a larger and more heterogeneous sample according to race and ethnicity of the caregiver, child disability status, and family socioeconomic status to extend the generalizability of findings from this study.

 This study extends prior knowledge about the accessibility of electronic assessment and care planning for use by caregivers who want to consider child-focused and environmentally focused ways to improve their young child’s participation in activities of daily life.
 Further studies are needed to investigate how caregivers prioritize settings and whether the order in which PRO results are presented influences decision making about high priority settings.
 Additionally, stepwise completion rates of PEM+ when applied to out-of-home-contexts should also be examined.
 Work is now underway to conduct usability testing of an initial Web-based PEM+ prototype with visualizations and tiered coaching support.
 This testing will involve caregivers of young children aged 0 to 3 years who receive early intervention services.